How to Acquire NBFC License in India?

 How to apply for NBFC license in India with the RBI?

-For obtaining an NBFC license in India, the applicant company can apply online, and hence, submit a physical copy of the application.
+To Acquire NBFC License in India, the applicant company can apply online, and hence, submit a physical copy of the application.
 Besides, it also needs to submit the required documents to the Regional Office of the Reserve Bank of India.

-Step 1: The applicant needs to submit the application online by accessing RBI’s secured website https://cosmos.rbi.org.in.
+Step 1: The applicant needs to submit the application online by accessing RBI’s secured website.

 Step 3: Then, a window displaying the Excel application form available for download will appear.
 Secondly, the applicant can download the suitable application form which is NBFC or SC/RC from the COSMOS website.